“It has been one of the best five days of my life and certainly the best five days of my academic life.”

 What's going on at Villiers Park?

-As the country marks the centenary of the First World War we felt it appropriate to share a few stories with you, month by month, from September 1914 to 1918 and commemorate the men from Eton Manor Boys' Club, from which we originate, that fought in the war and served their country.
+As the country marks the centenary of the First World War we felt it appropriate to share a few stories with you, month by month, from September 1914 to 1918.
+Find out what our alumni were doing one hundred years ago by visiting our CHIN-WAG page.

 It’s morally wrong to impose class expectations on university access

 As a society we have to ask ourselves why students from the most affluent homes are almost 2.5 times more likely to go to university than those from the poorest.
 We know that intelligence is not defined by where you are born, although it is nurtured by circumstance.
 And we know that the reasons for the discrepancy are numerous and complex.
 We also know that it is only right that we focus on the latter group, as clearly far too many poor students who should go to university don’t.
 But if that’s true, so is the corollary: that there are too many rich students who are at university but shouldn’t be.